-As of March 31, 2009, we had cash and cash equivalents of \$25.8 million and we had contractual obligations of \$3.8 million, of which \$1.5 million is for rent under our facility leases.
+As of March 31, 2010, we had cash and cash equivalents of \$33.8 million and we had current and long term contractual obligations of \$16.0 million, of which \$11.7 million is for rent under our facility leases.

 Cash provided by operating activities primarily consists of net loss adjusted for certain non-cash items such as depreciation and amortization, deferred income taxes, stock-based compensation, excess tax benefit related to stock options, facility relocation and changes in working capital.
-Cash provided by operating activities for the three months ended March 31, 2009 of approximately \$4.2 million consisted primarily of net loss of \$1.7 million adjusted for non-cash items of \$7.4 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes, and excess tax benefit related to stock options and approximately \$1.5 million consisted primarily of net loss of \$1.2 million adjusted for non-cash items of \$9.2 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes, and excess tax benefit related to stock options, facility relocation and approximately \$1.3 million used for working capital and other activities.
+Cash provided by operating activities for the three months ended March 31, 2010 of approximately \$3.0 million consisted primarily of net loss of \$68,000 adjusted for non-cash items of \$6.4 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes, and excess tax benefit related to stock options and approximately \$3.3 million used for working capital and other activities.
+Cash provided by operating activities for the three months ended March 31, 2009 of approximately \$4.2 million consisted primarily of net loss of \$1.7 million adjusted for non-cash items of \$7.4 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes, and excess tax benefit related to stock options and approximately \$1.5 million used for working capital and other activities.

-With respect to a significant portion of our pay-per-click advertising services, we have no corresponding payments to distribution partners related to our proprietary revenues or we receive payment from advertisers prior to our delivery of related click-throughs with the corresponding payments to the distribution partners who provide placement for the listings made only after delivery of related click-throughs.
-In most cases, the amount payable to the distribution partner will be calculated at the end of a calendar month, with a payment period following the delivery of the click-throughs.
+With respect to a significant portion of our pay-per-click and call advertising services, we have no corresponding payments to distribution partners related to our proprietary revenues or we receive payment from advertisers prior to our delivery of related click-throughs or phone calls with the corresponding payments to the distribution partners who provide placement for the listings generally made only after our delivery of a click-through or phone call.
+In most cases, the amount payable to the distribution partner will be calculated at the end of a calendar month, with a payment period following the delivery of the click-throughs or phone calls.
 This payment structure results in a lag period between the earlier receipt of the cash from the advertisers and the later payment to the distribution partners.
-These services constituted the majority of revenue in the three months ended March 31, 2008 and 2009.
+These services constituted the majority of revenue in the three months ended March 31, 2009 and 2010.
 In certain cases, payments to distribution partners are paid in advance or are fixed in advance based on a guaranteed minimum amount of usage delivered.

-Nearly all of the feed management services and advertising services provider arrangements are billed on a monthly basis following the month of our click-through delivery.
+Nearly all of the advertising services provider arrangements are billed on a monthly basis following the month of our click-through delivery.
 This payment structure results in our advancement of monies to the distribution partners who have provided the corresponding placements of the listings.
 For these services, advertiser's payments are generally received one to three weeks following payment to the distribution partners.
-We expect that in the future periods, if the feed management services or amounts from our advertising services provider arrangements account for a greater percentage of our operating activity, working capital requirements will increase as a result.
+We expect that in the future periods, if the amounts from our advertising services provider arrangements account for a greater percentage of our operating activity, working capital requirements will increase as a result.